 selection criteria

-The selection criteria for the study were clearly defined to ensure appropriate participant inclusion and data reliability.
+The study selection criteria were clearly defined to ensure appropriate participant inclusion and data reliability.
 To be eligible for participation, respondents had to meet several inclusion criteria: they must be between the ages of 8 and 12 years, be in good health, and have parents or grandparents who are originally from Rivers State.
 Additionally, consent for participation had to be obtained either from the parents or the respondents themselves.
 Any individual who did not meet these specified conditions was excluded from the study.

 Instrumentation and method of data collection